-Wall Street opens lower as Amazon weighs on tech stocks
+US STOCKS-Wall St opens lower as Amazon weighs on tech stocks

 Gross domestic product increased at a 2.6 percent annual rate in the April-June period, up from 1.2 percent in the first quarter, the Commerce Department said in its advance estimate.

-Exxon (XOM.N) was down 1.90 percent after the world's largest publicly traded oil producer's quarterly profit missed estimates.
+Exxon was down 1.90 percent after the world's largest publicly traded oil producer's quarterly profit missed estimates.

-Intel (INTC.O) rose 1.63 percent after the chipmaker lifted its revenue forecast.
+Intel rose 1.63 percent after the chipmaker lifted its revenue forecast.